gscoppino/gulp-seed/README.md

 done, all the tasks will be available for Gulp to compose larger tasks, such as a build task that runs all other build tasks.

+Another thing that is often of importance to build scripts is some way to differentiate between development and production builds.
+It is common for this to be indicated on the command line as arguments to gulp.
+To this end, the main Gulpfile also parses the command line arguments and stores them on the global object.
+This way, all build modules can use this information to customize their function.

 # Using gulp-seed

 ## In a new project